tarwn/lessthandot-hugo/blogs/content/posts/2011-02-23-product-selection-evaluation.md

 ### <s>Play with products</s> Evaluate!

-With the exception of the internal development product, it&#8217;s now time to sit down and play with some products.
+With the exception of the internal development product, it's now time to sit down and play with some products.
 Depending on the size of the purchase and the criticality of the purchase, this could consist of something as light as reviewing published specs to getting full installations or samples and having real users test drive the products.
 The scorecard is the starting point for these trials, but we want to make sure we also capture additional features and any detrimental factors we run into.

 Extra columns or space on the scorecard should be used to reflect software scores.
 These include things like price tags, annual support costs, average response time, and other similar values.
-Some of these, like cost, will likely already be strongly represented in our criteria (ie, don&#8217;t spend more than $X), while other may need to be factored in or rated against one another.
-Don&#8217;t forget to track bonus items, features no one was expecting but might help break a tie.
+Some of these, like cost, will likely already be strongly represented in our criteria (ie, don't spend more than $X), while other may need to be factored in or rated against one another.
+Don't forget to track bonus items, features no one was expecting but might help break a tie.

 ### Review and Select